List of Marvel Comics characters: B: Sonny Burch

-Sonny Burch is a minor character in Marvel Comics.
+Sonny Burch is a character in Marvel Comics.
 The character, created by writer John Jackson Miller and artist Jorge Lucas, first appeared in Iron Man (vol. 3) #73 (December 2003).

 As chairman of Cross Technological Enterprises, he acquires Iron Man's technology patents to be sold to various companies to improve his own political position.
 However, Burch had neither the knowledge nor care to fully understand that even Iron Man's outdated technology is too sophisticated for adapting; examples of Burch's incompetence include a submarine where Iron Man and Captain America save the military personnel, a missile defense system for the U.S. Government, and Oscorp's imperfect battlesuits and military drones.
 Technological mistakes threaten a cargo plane carrying Iron Man's various armors (which were salvaged after blackmailing Carl Walker) to crash into Washington, D.C., resulting in Burch taking a gun and committing suicide.
-Fortunately, Iron Man saves the plane's personnel and guides it into a controlled crash-landing.
+Iron Man saves the plane's personnel and guides it into a controlled crash-landing.